energy-modelling-toolkit/Dispa-SET/Docs/model.rst

 	\mathit{Flow}_{l,i} \leq \mathit{FlowMaximum}_{l,i}

-In this model a simple transport-problem approach is followed.
+In this model a simple Net Transfer Capacity (NTC) between countries approach is followed.
+No DC power flow or Locational Marginal Pricing (LMP) model is implemented.

 Curtailment
 -----------

 If curtailment of intermittent generation sources is allowed in one node, the amount of curtailed power is bounded by the output of the renewable (tr) units present in that node:

 .. math::